 This small study could help explain why children born by C-section suffer from a dramatic increase in the rates of diabetes, testicular cancer, leukemia, and asthma among other autoimmune disorders.
 Babies born by C-section have a 20% increased risk of developing type 1 diabetes, for example, than children born vaginally.

 It seems clear that protecting your child from developing autoimmune disease begins before labor even starts.
 Avoiding doctors who prefer elective C-sections and finding an out of the hospital birthing environment with a lay or nurse midwife can reduce a woman’s C-section rate from about 1 in 3 to around 5%.
 A hospital birth with a midwife attending has a C-section rate of about 10%.

-It is also important to avoid inducing labor and epidurals as much as possible.
-Each of these interventions increases a woman’s odds of a Caesarean birth (I realize there are some studies indicating that epidurals do not increase C-section risk, but the studies I have read that demonstrate a link are more compelling, in my opinion).
+It is also important to understand how to induce labor naturally and avoid epidurals as much as possible.
+Each of these interventions increases a woman’s odds of a Cesarean birth.
+Note: I realize there are some studies indicating that epidurals do not increase C-section risk.
+However, the studies that demonstrate a link are more compelling, in my opinion.

 The health benefits to baby from allowing the birth process to unfold as nature intended reminds me of a butterfly emerging from a cocoon.
 If you help the butterfly out of the cocoon, it dies.
 If you stand back and let it work its way out naturally, it lives.
 Same with a chick pecking its way out of an egg.
 Helping the chick out can make it very sick and even kill it.
 Letting it scratch and claw its way out and it lives.